Westdale Secondary School: Drama and theatre

 During 2007–2008, Westdale ran a pilot program of a Theatre Production course, in which students learn the on- and back-stage jobs that go into producing and performing a musical production.
 The production, Guys And Dolls, was performed in January 2008.
 Theatre Westdale's 2008–2009 production, Cabaret, was performed in December 2008 and was directed by Erin Newton.
 In 2009, Westdale performed a Sears Drama Festival entry named Enter Alice which was written and directed by Aaron Jan.
 The play received three awards in the District Festival (Awards of Excellence for Costumes, Performance, and Original Script) and three awards at the Regional Showcase (Costumes, Performance and Original Script).
 On 9/10 December Theatre Westdale performed the musical Annie which sold out for all matinee performances.
 In 2010 for the Ontario Sears Drama Festival the cast did a student written play by Aaron Jan.
 The play is called Rain which deals with the issues of homophobia in a high school setting.
 Rain won 4 awards including 1 for performance, lighting and direction and an outstanding performance award.
 The play went on to win 4 more awards for performance, dancing, stage management and the adjudicator's award for script.
 In 2010/11 Theatre Westdale put on the musical Footloose.
 In 2011 for the Ontario Sears Drama Festival Westdale performed a production of Elephant's Graveyard.
 In 2012 a collective of students wrote the Historical piece Triangle, the collective focuses on the Triangle Shirtwaist Factory fire and the problems of working without a union.
 The collective was performed at the District, Regional and Provincial levels of the Sears Ontario Drama Festival winning awards in Stage Management, Music, Acting, Technical Theatre and Direction.
 In 2012, Theatre Westdale presented a representation of Little Shop of Horrors, by Alan Menken and Howard Ashman, however the production was cut short because of the labor dispute between the Ontario Government and the Teacher's Unions.
 Following the labor dispute, Westdale put on two productions in the spring of 2013 for the Sears Drama Festival, Drafts and Asylum, directed by students Greg Waters and Russel Niessen, respectively.

+Additionally, Westdale performed Legally Blonde in the 2021–2022 school year.
+They did so through their musical theater program.
+This is a program that can be taken in a student's 11th or 12th year of highschool.
+It involves the production of a musical, including its licensing, casting and production.

+They also performed Footloose in the 2022–2023 school year, Mean Girls in the 2023–2024 school year, Mamma Mia in the 2024–2025 school year, and Little Women in the 2025–2026 school year.

 Extra curriculars

 Sports

-Westdale has a wide variety of sports teams and clubs, most notably football, basketball, soccer and volleyball which are all hosted at the school.
+Westdale has a variety of sports teams and clubs; football, basketball, soccer and volleyball which are all hosted at the school.